Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/tasks/segmentation_2D.md

 ### Increase feature resolution (Panoptic FPN, 2019) (4)

-> As an alternative to dilation, an encoder-decoder [2] or ‘U-Net’ [47] architecture can be used to increase feature resolution [25, 42, 19, 45].
+> As an alternative to dilation, an encoder-decoder [2] or 'U-Net' [47] architecture can be used to increase feature resolution [25, 42, 19, 45].
 (Panoptic FPN, 2019)

 * [[Recombinator Networks (RCN)](https://arxiv.org/abs/1511.07356)]
     [[pdf](https://arxiv.org/pdf/1511.07356.pdf)]